 The Curriculum and Instruction Master of Education (M.Ed.) degree is a professional development degree that strives to enhance each student's career aspirations, which are frequently tied to a future employment objective.

-The C&I M.Ed. is organized into seven concentrations: Curriculum & Teaching, English/Language Arts, Mathematics, Middle Childhood, Physical Education, Science, and Social Studies.
+The C&I M.Ed. is organized into eight concentrations: Curriculum & Teaching, English/Language Arts, Mathematics, Middle Childhood, Physical Education, Science, Secondary Education, and Social Studies.

 An Ed.S. degree in education is available in Curriculum and Instruction.
 Ed.S. degree programs are composed of general core courses, professional education courses, liberal education electives, and a supervised internship.